 If you’ve done IELTS before, you might know the paper test.
-For this test, the Listening, Reading and Writing sections are IELTS on paper and the Speaking test is conducted face-to-face with a trained IELTS examiner.
+For this test, it starts with Writing, then Reading, and finally Listening.
+And, the Speaking test is conducted face-to-face with a trained IELTS examiner.
 So, what about the computer test?
-IELTS on computer is exactly the same test as IELTS on paper, but instead of writing your answers on paper, you type them on a computer.
+IELTS on computer starts with Listening, Reading and Writing, but instead of writing your answers on paper, you type them on a computer.
 However, there are some benefits of doing IELTS on a computer.

 What is the difference between IELTS on computer and IELTS on paper?